lamberta/devkit-doc/api/event.md

 cb.fire("Tim"); //=> "Carl say hi to Tim"
 ~~~

-### callback.runOrTimeout (onFire, onTimeout, duration)
+### runOrTimeout (onFire, onTimeout, duration)

+Parameters
-1. `onFire {function}` ---Run if the callback is fired before the timeout.
+:    1. `onFire {function}` ---Run if the callback is fired before the timeout.
      2. `onTimeout {function}` ---Executed if the timeout occurs before the callback is fired.
 	 3. `duration {number}` ---Amount of milliseconds before a timeout occurs.

-Run two separate callbacks depending on whether the specified timeout occurs or the callback is triggered.
+Run two separate callbacks depending on whether the
+specified timeout occurs or the callback is triggered.

 ~~~
 var cb = new Callback();